matthewryangranger/matthewryangranger/README.md

 ## Hi there 👋 Matthew Ryan, here!

-🔋 I’m looking to collaborate on C++, GPU programming, and open-source projects.
+🔋 I'd love to collaborate on C++, GPU/Graphics programming, and Agile/Extreme Programming (XP) practices.

 🌊 Creative artist and avid bookreader.
-And ask me about my crystals.
+And don't forget to ask me about my crystals. ;)

-🐾 How to reach me: mattg1827@gmail.com
+🐾 How to reach me: -> mattg1827@gmail.com

-> Let's Connect! - Follow me to see what I am building!
+> Let's Connect! - Follow to see what I am building!